AdityasArsenal/Creator-Mimicer/README.md

 Initially it pulls data from the amazon and generates a review, when this review is passed to the _main.py file it creates a script of that perticular product in the creators style

-# Yoga Trainer
+# mimicer

-## This project will help you with your yoga poses, with voice instructions.
+## This project will help you clone any creators style.
-Yoga Trainer, this project kills the need of a yoga trainer as it helps you to do your yoga poses correctly.
-This was passible with the help of 2 models
-* Fine tuned - MobileNetV2 (YES I TRAINED IT).
+this was possible with llama and web scraping.
-* MediaPipe.
+* partial RAG model

 ## How To Use
-  ### The Yoga Trainer
+  ### Insta seraper
-     just run the main.py
+     just run the py file

      from there the trainer will instruct you 🎉
   ### The Finetuner